 The IoT healthcare market is projected to grow from USD 41.22 billion in 2017 to USD 158.07 billion by 2022, representing a compound annual growth rate of more than 30%.
 Healthcare providers use a wide range of connected medical devices to provide better patient outcomes through more closely monitoring patient conditions.
 However, as components of such devices and the links between them become digitized, they also become targets for cyber attack.

 The threats to medical IoT devices are quite real.
 Wired magazine reports that Johnson & Johnson warned customers about a security bug in one of its insulin pumps last fall.
 St. Jude Hospital has spent months dealing with the fallout of vulnerabilities in some of the company's defibrillators, pacemakers, and other medical electronics.
-And in a recent investigation of new generation implantable cardiac defibrillators, British and Belgian researchers found security flaws in the proprietary communication protocols of ten ICDs currently on the market.
+In a recent investigation of new generation implantable cardiac defibrillators, British and Belgian researchers found security flaws in the proprietary communication protocols of ten ICDs currently on the market.
+And just recently, the US government put out an alert over a critical flaw affecting scores of Medtronic heart defibrillators that allows a nearby attacker to change the settings of a patient's cardiac device by manipulating radio communications between it and control devices.

 Medical device security has become a much bigger concern for healthcare organizations since ransomware attackers began using vulnerable medical devices in their attack campaigns.
 While the potential is there for attackers to use medical devices to harm patients, such occurrences are rare.
 Rather, it’s much more likely that device security vulnerabilities are being used to gain access to the corporate network to steal data or deploy ransomware.
 Nevertheless, healthcare organizations are concerned that the medical devices remain “clean” and perform as expected.